onflow/flow-go/pkg/language/docs/language.md

     pub fun scale(factor: Int)
 }

-// Declare a structure named `Square` the implements the Shape interface
+// Declare a structure named `Square` the implements the `Shape` interface
 //
 struct Square: Shape {
-    // in addition to the required fields from the interface, we can also define as many of our own as we want pub var length: Int
+    // in addition to the required fields from the interface,
+    // we can also define as many of our own as we want pub var length: Int

-    // since `area` was not specified as a constant, var, or synthetic, we can declare as a synthetic here pub synthetic area: Int {
+    // since `area` was not specified as a constant, variable,
+    // or synthetic type, we can declare as a synthetic here pub synthetic area: Int {
         get {
             return self.length * self.length